Common dog skin conditions: how to spot & treat them (vet approved)

 Developed by board-certified veterinary nutritionists, Lyka meals are designed to actively strengthen your dog's defence against allergies and irritants and nourish their skin from the inside out.

-Vet-prescribed treatment to manage the condition and a nourishing real food diet to support ongoing skin health may be the ideal combination for your dog.
+Vet-prescribed treatment to manage the condition and a nourishing real food diet to support ongoing skin health may be the ideal combination for your pup.

 --

-This article was reviewed by Veterinarian Dr Darcy Marshall and Qualified Vet Nurse Sarah Pollard.
+*Veterinarian Dr Darcy Marshall and Qualified Vet Nurse Sarah Pollard medically reviewed this article.

 Dr Darcy Marshall, BSc, DVM, is a Veterinarian with a strong focus on preventative medicine, dedicated to keeping pets healthy and thriving through proactive care.
 She studied a Bachelor of Science (BSc) at the University of Melbourne Doctor of Veterinary Medicine (DVM) at the University of Melbourne.